 How Market-Linked GICs Work

-As we’ve mentioned, market-linked GICs are Guaranteed Investment Certificates that allow you to invest in the stock market with accounts that are based on underlying indexes while protecting your initial investment and without investing directly is stock markets.
+As we’ve mentioned, market-linked GICs are Guaranteed Investment Certificates that allow you to invest in the stock market through accounts linked to underlying indexes, protecting your initial investment while avoiding direct stock market investing.

-Terms for these types of GICs range between one and five years, and they have a guaranteed interest rate to a degree.
+Terms for these types of GICs range from one to five years, and they offer a guaranteed interest rate to some degree.
 There’s a minimum guaranteed return that you can earn, with the potential to earn more with a variable interest rate based on the stocks you invest in.
 This is known as the participation rate.

 When you buy a market-linked GIC, there’s also a maximum full-term return rate.
-Even if the index does better, what you earn can’t go over the specified amount.
+Even if the stock index does better in the same term, what you earn can’t go over the specified amount.
 However, when you do choose to invest in a market-linked GIC, you can choose to invest in a tax-free savings account or a registered retirement savings account to reduce or defer your taxes, which is known as capital gains.
-It makes a difference whether you invest in registered or non-registered GICs.
+It matters whether you invest in registered or non-registered GICs.

 Traditional GICs are fixed-rate GICS, meaning that they have a fixed rate of return, unlike market-linked GICs.
 Market-linked GICs offer variable rates.
-They also don’t have guaranteed earnings they just have a guaranteed range due to the fact the return’s linked to how the market performs.
-While the variable rates do offer the ability to earn with the rate of inflation, the cap on earnings can limit the earning potential.
+They also don’t have guaranteed earnings; they just have a guaranteed range because the returns are linked to how the market performs.
+While variable rates allow earnings to keep pace with inflation, the cap on earnings can limit earning potential.

 Pros and Cons of Market-Linked GICs